COVID-19 vaccination recommendations for children

-Myocarditis and pericarditis are other possible but rare side effects of COVID-19 vaccination with the Pfizer vaccine.
+Myocarditis and pericarditis are other possible but rare side effects of COVID-19 vaccination with the Pfizer and Moderna vaccines.
 But younger children are less likely to get these conditions than teenagers, particularly teenage boys.

 In the weeks after your child’s vaccination, you should seek urgent medical attention if your child has any of the following – chest pain, shortness of breath, awareness of their heartbeat, or feelings of faintness.
 Take your child to your GP or a hospital emergency department as soon as possible.

 Questions about COVID-19 vaccination and children: what to do

 It’s OK to be careful about getting your child vaccinated.
 If you have questions about side effects or the safety of COVID-19 vaccination, talk with a health professional like your GP or your immunisation provider.
 These professionals are trustworthy sources of information and can address your concerns.